 - At work if they know your employer disapproves of these calls

-- When they know you’ve retained an attorney to handle the debt
+- After retaining an attorney to handle the debt

 - At unusual times and places

 - By cell phone without your permission

 I’m being harassed by a debt collector.
 Am I protected by the law?